TheDeaX-Lab/fast_start_vk/README.md

 # Dependies:

-vk_api, selenium
-installed chromedriver or another driver for selenium(edit code for your browser).
+# 'vk_api', 'selenium' and installed chromedriver or another driver for selenium(edit code for your browser).